aaronpowell/db.js/README.md

 objects which can include the optional parameters and values available to [createIndex](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/createIndex)
 (`unique`, `multiEntry`, and, for Firefox-only, `locale`).
 Note that the `keyPath` of the index will be set to the supplied index key, or if present, a `key` property on the provided parameter object.
+Note also that when a schema is supplied, any object stores not present on the schema object will be deleted.

 A connection is intended to be persisted, and you can perform multiple operations while it's kept open.
 Check out the `/tests/specs` folder